-Devon Acres Farm is a small farm located along the Grand River in Brant County, just west of Brantford and southeast of Paris.
-We are the Kirbys; Marie, Maggie, Aerron and Robin and the four young boys; with a lot of help from CSA working share members and from volunteers.
+Devon Acres Farm is a small farm near the south bank of the Grand River in Brant County, just west of Brantford and southeast of Paris.
+We are the Kirbys; Marie, Robin, Maggie and Aerron and the kids, with a lot of help from CSA working share members and from volunteers.
 We also have a lot of help from Robin and Marie’s daughters Trisha and Heather and their families too.
-We grow nearly three acres of organic vegetables, pasture chickens, ducks, and a few turkeys this year, sheep, cows and three Belgian workhorses and encourage the growth of natural forest, all in other areas of the farm.
-We are slowly adapting our farm to Agroforestry techniques.
-Trees and shrubs are grown throughout and alongside farmed areas to increase diversity for us farmers and to encourage greater diversity of plants and animals species.
+We grow nearly three acres of organic vegetables, pasture chickens, ducks, turkeys, sheep, cows and three Belgian workhorses.
+We are adapting our farm to Agroforestry techniques meaning that trees and shrubs are grown throughout and alongside farmed areas to increase diversity for us farmers and to encourage greater diversity of plants and animals species.
 We are planting fruit trees, berry bushes, various shrubs and many different species of native trees.
 This is a very long term project that will take years.
 We need to purchase and plant many plants each fall and spring.
 The planting, and the care required to keep them growing, especially in the first year or two, requires a lot of effort.

 We grow a very large number of different and sometimes unusual vegetable varieties in our gardens.
 We have small flocks of ducks and chickens for eggs and meat, a herd of about ten cattle for beef and flock of around fifteen sheep for mutton and lamb.
 The horses, cows, sheep, turkey, duck and chicken are all on pasture when possible.
-The horses, cows and sheep are fed hay during the winter months.
+The horses, cows and sheep are fed hay during droughts and the winter months.